 Cannabis is a special case when it comes to humidity, due to its unique physiology.
 The dense buds make it much harder for air to pass through, creating a high risk of humidity building up within them.
 These small pockets of humid air are caused by the transpiration which occurs, without an outlet.
 Being both cooler and moist, the bud is at extreme risk of condensation occurring inside it, which could potentially bring upon molds, rendering the bud unusable.

-With condensation being a real risk, the desired level of relative humidity needs to be kept at a safe distance from saturation.
+With condensation being a real risk, growers need to keep an eye on relative humidity levels, keeping them at a safe distance from saturation.

-Humidity has long been a factor in agriculture.
-Though mostly associated with temperature related issues, the effects of humidity have always been felt, but are only now gaining much deserved attention.
-When it comes to cannabis growing, the methods of coping with humidity vary greatly, the only commonality being the fact that dealing with it is a necessity.
+Humidity has always been a factor in agriculture, though mostly associated with temperature related issues.
+The effects of humidity have always been felt, but are only now gaining the attention they deserve.
+When it comes to growing cannabis, the methods of coping with humidity vary.
+The only commonality is the fact that dealing with humidity it is a necessity.

-The most important parameter to consider when shopping for dehumidification equipment is the efficiency, with the most straightforward way of being the ratio of water removal to energy consumption, or even better, water removal to cost ratio.
+The most important parameter to consider when shopping for dehumidifiers is the efficiency, with the most straightforward way of being the ratio of water removal to energy consumption, or even better, water removal to cost ratio.

 Bringing in new technologies to a growing facility holds the potential to provide additional benefits beyond their sole intended purpose.

-A new dehumidifier, in addition to simply reducing moisture, may cut energy costs by as much as 50%, when compared to traditional heat and vent methods.
-Proper refrigerant based units collect the water removed from the air, potentially providing over 100 gallons of distilled water in a single night.
+Bringing in a dehumidifier will obviously reduce humidity.
+But it may also cut energy costs by as much as 50%, when compared to traditional heat and vent methods.
+Refrigerant based units collect the water they remove from the air.
+This can potentially provide over 100 gallons of distilled water in a single night.

 Another major factor to consider when introducing dehumidification, is how they integrate into the air movement scheme in the space.
 As an additional piece of equipment which takes in and expels air, it could be utilized to improve the air circulation.
-Few Technologies emphasize this issue, being specially designed to circulate air in order to homogenize conditions throughout the facility.
+DryGair emphasizes this issue, and incorporates a unique design that circulates air in order to homogenize conditions throughout the facility.

-When bringing in any new technology, make sure to take full advantage of the opportunity to expand on additional aspects, which may not necessarily be readily apparent.
+When bringing in any new technology, you can take advantage of the opportunity to expand on additional aspects.

 Growing cannabis, like any other business, is about the bottom line.
 The objective, or at least the basic condition of remaining in operation, is to be profitable.
 The cannabis market, still in its early stages, is changing rapidly.
 Some of these changes may soon bring about critical shifts to the economic viability of cannabis cultivation.

-The major factor allowing cannabis to be grown in such costly operations is the consumer price.
-With legalization, medically or recreationally, spreading around the world, the price of this formerly illegal commodity, is due to drop.
+The major factor justifying the cost of cannabis cultivation, is the consumer price.
+With legalization, medically or recreationally, spreading around the world, the price of cannabis is due to drop.
 In Colorado for instance, the cannabis market price benchmark has dropped 13% from 2016 to 2017.
-This trend, coupled with fluctuating energy prices, water scarcity, and growing focus on land use, will eventually force growers to become more efficient in order to remain in business.
+This trend, along with fluctuating energy prices, water scarcity, and growing focus on land use, will eventually force growers to become more efficient in order to remain in business.

 Dehumidification technologies are proven to reduce energy consumption, while increasing crop quality and uniformity.
-In the path to improving performance and profitability, dehumidification is an excellent first step and future staple of any such operation.
+In the path to improving performance and profitability, humidity control is an excellent first step.